Lázaro (footballer, born 2002)

-Lázaro Vinícius Marques (born 12 March 2002), simply known as Lázaro, is Brazilian professional footballer who plays as a left winger or forward for Saudi Pro League club Al-Najma.
+Lázaro Vinícius Marques (born 12 March 2002), simply known as Lázaro, is Brazilian professional footballer who plays as a left winger or forward for Saudi Pro League club Al-Fayha.

 Club career

 Flamengo

 Born in Belo Horizonte, Lázaro began his career with Flamengo and made his professional debut for the club on 27 September 2020 against Palmeiras.
-He came on as a 79th minute substitute for Lincoln as Flamengo drew the match 1–1.
+He came on as a 79th-minute substitute for Lincoln as Flamengo drew the match 1–1.

 Lázaro scored his first professional goals on 27 January 2022, netting a brace in a 2–1 Campeonato Carioca home win over Portuguesa-RJ.
 His first goal in the top tier came on 21 July, as he scored his team's fourth in a 4–0 home routing of Juventude.

 Almería

 On 1 September 2022, Lázaro moved abroad and joined La Liga club Almería on a six-year contract, for a rumoured €7 million fee, with Flamengo keeping 30% of a future transfer.